senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

     - Processes the provided redo record.
         - Calling processRedoRecord() has the potential to create more redo records in certain situations.
-        - Specify the SzWithInfo flag to determine any outcomes from this operation.
         - This operation performs entity resolution.
         - See also getRedoRecord().